MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="substr"></a>  basic_string_view::substr

-Copies a substring_view of at most some number of characters from a string_view beginning from a specified position.
+Copies a substring of at most some number of characters from a string_view beginning from a specified position.

 ```cpp
 constexpr basic_string_view substr(size_type offset = 0, size_type count = npos) const;